NourBen0/bootcamp-unreal-engine/session 4 :  Dynamic Logic, Timelines & Actor Lifecycles/Practice/README.md

 ========== Version 2 =============

+In Version 2, we improve the door interaction by enabling and disabling input based on whether the player is inside the collision box or not.
+This way, the player can press the E key only when close enough to the door, making the interaction more realistic.

 ==> **Select** the **Box Collision** component in the Components panel.
 ==> In the **Details** panel, scroll down to **Events** and click **+** next to:
    - **On Component Begin Overlap** → creates event for entering the box.